Charles Frederic Moberly Bell: Personal life and family

-In 1875, Moberly Bell married Ethel Chataway.
+In 1875, Moberly Bell married Ethel Chataway, a sister of Gertrude Chataway and Australian politicians James and Thomas Chataway.
 The couple had six children, two sons and four daughters.

 One of their daughters, Enid (1881-1967), later became the founding headmistress of Lady Margaret School.
 Enid's published books included Storming The Citadel: The Rise of the Woman Doctor in 1953 which focussed on Elizabeth Garrett Anderson and a biography of her father, titled The Life and Letters of C. F. Moberly Bell, in 1927, sixteen years after his death.
 Committed to social justice, in 1930 Enid and Anne Lupton were the committee member and hon-secretary respectively of the Fulham Housing Improvement Society.
 Concerned with establishing homes and "shelters", the association "issued shares and loan stock at a low rate of interest and with the income built new housing and re-conditioned old property which was then let at affordable rents.
 Properties were administered by lady managers on the principles laid down by Octavia Hill".
 In 1946, Enid wrote Hill's biography.